 How Keyword Research helps on LinkedIn

 LinkedIn Search - Keyword Research - SEOKeyword research forms the basis of every type of online marketing activity from Search Engines to pay Per click, email marketing and, of course, the elements of social networking and social search that we are interested in here.
-The keywords, and most commonly keyword phrases, that result from this research dictate to a large degree how we get found and whether we are getting found for the right things or not.
+The keywords and, most commonly, keyword phrases, that result from this research will dictate to a large degree how we get found and whether we are getting found for the right products, skills and expertise or not.

-How you use the keyword phrases is important but finding the right ones is critical or else all the time that you spend using them after that point will be time wasted.
+How you use the keyword phrases is important but let’s take a step back for a second … even more important is finding the right ones or else all your effort using them after that point will be time wasted.
+You can access the Local Viking google my business management here and also Web Chimpy to know more about how to improve the SEO.
+You can also take up local seo training course like Local Client Takeover.
 If you are focusing your attention on being found for one phrase but your prospective clients are using a totally different one as they search for potential suppliers then we have a mismatch – and unfortunately you are going to be the loser in this.
+To learn more about this, take a visit at https://victoriousseo.com/case-studies/.

 Why bother with LinkedIn?

 When we search for people to connect with on LinkedIn, we tend to do so for a variety of different reasons.
-Two of the main ones are that we are looking for a particular person, in which case we type in their name and then filter from there, or we are looking for a particular skill or service in which case that’s what we type in.
+Two of the main ones are that we are looking for a particular person, in which case we type in their name and then filter from there, or we are looking for a particular skill or service in which case that will form the basis of what we type in and search for.

 And those words are exactly the keywords or keyword phrases that we want to identify and be found for.